 We checked out The Trustee first, we started with a couple of drinks with Crust Canning Vale franchisees Leith & Jodie…

-I was eying off the pork belly on the bar menu but burger boy convinced me dinner wasn’t far away so I opted for the fat chips which didn’t disappoint!
+I was eyeing off the pork belly on the bar menu but burger boy convinced me dinner wasn’t far away, so I opted for the fat chips which didn’t disappoint!
 The chip dip was delicious and I very much enjoyed the fat chips which were crispy on the outside and potatoey on the inside.

 We then wandered off into the city in hope for a dinner at 9pm…Tony Roma’s was our first choice but we were disappointed to hear they closed at 9pm.
 We also tried calling Hawkers which rang out, so in great hunger we made our way back to the car and came across The Heritage.
 The Heritage staff told us they were serving dinner til 11:30pm so that was a huge win for us because we were close to heading back into Mount Lawley for Nandos or kebabs.

 Initially, I felt that The Heritage staff weren’t that attentive especially at our impromptu entrance but the service got better after we were seated.
 We didn’t feel like a full on meal so we went with the burger, cheese and bacon and a side of fat chips to share – this was pretty affordable which was good as on first impressions you’d think The Heritage was more on the expensive side.
 We spent about $50 and left nice & full.